 The GMP+ Monitoring database contains analysis results from you and other users.
 It is possible to generate reports based on this data.
 We have a manual and a frequently asked questions document available.

-Where to find more about the GMP+ International Feed Support Products
+Where to find more about the GMP+ International Risk Management tools?

 Fact sheets